How to enjoy Fuji Safari Park on a rainy day!

 This is one of Japan's largest safari parks, where approximately 800 animals from 60 different species, including lions, giraffes, and elephants, live freely in the vast natural environment at the foot of Mount Fuji.
 The park is divided into two areas: the Safari Zone and the Interaction Zone.
 You can tour the Safari Zone from your car or on a sightseeing bus, while you can tour the Interaction Zone on foot.
 Another popular attraction is the Walking Safari, where you can observe animals while walking through the forest course that runs along the perimeter of the Safari Zone!

-In particular, the Safari Zone, which can be toured by car or bus, can be visited without getting wet even on rainy days.
-Also, you can tour the area in your own car as many times as you like within the admission reception hours, and you can observe the different habits and behaviors of the animals depending on the time of day, so we recommend focusing on the Safari Zone on rainy days.
+The Safari Zone, which can be toured by car or bus, can be visited without getting wet even on rainy days.
+You can also tour the area in your own car as many times as you like within the admission reception hours, and you can observe the different habits and behaviors of the animals depending on the time of day, so we recommend focusing on the Safari Zone on rainy days.

 How to apply for admission